-Depreciation expense on property and equipment was \$396,000 and \$166,000 for the years ended December 31, 2020 and 2019, respectively.
+Depreciation expense on property and equipment was \$645,000, \$396,000, and \$166,000 for the years ended December 31, 2021, 2020, and 2019, respectively.

-Upon retirement or sale, the cost of assets disposed of and the related accumulated depreciation and amortization are removed from the accounts and any resulting gain or loss is included in loss from operations.
-Expenditures for repairs and maintenance are charged to expense as incurred.
+Upon retirement or sale, the cost of assets disposed of and the related accumulated depreciation are removed from the accounts and any resulting gain or loss is included in loss from operations.
+Expenditures for repairs and maintenance are expensed as incurred.